khushhub/HealthPilot-AI/README.md

 ##  Author

 **Khushi**
-*Learning by building — one commit at a time.*

----

 <p align="center">
   <em>Made with curiosity, careful data handling, and a healthy respect for what AI shouldn't be trusted to decide alone.</em>